rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-sdk-to-deploy-a-sale-example-with-opcodes.md

 ## Conclusion

-Running `npm start` and then viewing your example in your Browser (currently just Chrome for this example) should result in a new Sale contract deployed with Rain!
+Running `npx serve` and then viewing your example in your Browser (currently just Chrome for this example) should result in a new Sale contract deployed with Rain!
 If you are wondering where to go next, [seeing how to integrate this example with React][react-example] would be a great next step ([demo here][react-example-live]).

 Any questions, feel free to [reach out to us in our Discord][discord].